lsmo-epfl/aiida-lsmo/docs/source/technicalities.rst

 Unit cell expansion
 +++++++++++++++++++++++

-You learned that the lengths of your simulation box should bigger than twice the cutoff value.\\
+With periodic boundary conditions the lengths of the simulation box should bigger than twice the cutoff value.
-Therefore, for an orthogonal cell you should multiply you cell until its length meets this criterion in every direction.
+Therefore, for an orthogonal cells should multiply you cell until its length meets this criterion in every direction.

 But what if the cell is not orthogonal?